 Learn how to use a TensorFlow model in Azure Machine Learning: Classify handwritten digits by using a TensorFlow model

 Artificial neural networks are formed by layers of connected nodes.
 Deep learning models use neural networks that have a large number of layers.

 The following sections explore most popular artificial neural network typologies.

 Feedforward neural network

 The feedforward neural network is the most simple type of artificial neural network.
 In a feedforward network, information moves in only one direction from input layer to output layer.
 Feedforward neural networks transform an input by putting it through a series of hidden layers.
 Every layer is made up of a set of neurons, and each layer is fully connected to all neurons in the layer before.
 The last fully connected layer (the output layer) represents the generated predictions.

 Recurrent neural networks are a widely used artificial neural network.
 These networks save the output of a layer and feed it back to the input layer to help predict the layer's outcome.
 Recurrent neural networks have great learning abilities.
 They're widely used for complex tasks such as time series forecasting, learning handwriting and recognizing language.

 A convolutional neural network is a particularly effective artificial neural network, and it presents a unique architecture.
 Layers are organized in three dimensions: width, height, and depth.
 The neurons in one layer connect not to all the neurons in the next layer, but only to a small region of the layer's neurons.
 The final output is reduced to a single vector of probability scores, organized along the depth dimension.

-The following articles show you how to use deep learning technology in Azure Machine Learning:
+The following articles show you more options for using open-source deep learning models in Azure Machine Learning: